Aru2885/assignment33/README.md

 Analysis questions

 1. Which sorting algorithm performed faster?
 Why?
 Quick Sort performed faster on random data.
-At size 1000, Quick Sort took 74,125 ns vs Bubble Sort’s 3,255,208 ns – about 44× faster.
+At size 1000, Quick Sort took 74,125 ns vs Bubble Sort’s 3,255,208 ns about 44x faster.
 This is because Quick Sort’s average complexity O(n log n) grows much more slowly than Bubble Sort’s O(n²).

 2. How does performance change with input size?
-Bubble Sort grows quadratically – from 100 to 1000 elements, time jumped 22×.
-Quick Sort grows near‑linearly – same size increase gave only 3.3× increase.
-Linear Search grows linearly – 7.8× increase for 10× size.
+Bubble Sort grows quadratically from 100 to 1000 elements, time jumped 2x.
+Quick Sort grows near linearly same size increase gave only 3.3x increase.
+Linear Search grows linearly 7.8x increase for 10x size.

 3. How does sorted vs unsorted data affect performance?
-Bubble Sort runs faster on sorted data (1.4–2.6×) because its best case is O(n).
-Quick Sort runs much slower on sorted data – at size 1000, sorted was 33× slower (2.46M vs 74k ns) because the last‑element pivot causes O(n²) worst case.
+Bubble Sort runs faster on sorted data (1.4–2.6x) because its best case is O(n).
+Quick Sort runs much slower on sorted data at size 1000, sorted was 33x slower (2.46M vs 74k ns) because the last element pivot causes O(n²) worst case.
 Linear Search is unaffected.

-4. Do the results match the expected Big-O complexity?
+4. Do the results match the expected Big O complexity?
 Yes.
 Bubble Sort on random showed near‑quadratic growth; on sorted it was linear.
-Quick Sort on random showed O(n log n) growth; on sorted it degraded to O(n²).
+Quick Sort on random showed O(n log n) growth, on sorted it degraded to O(n²).
 Linear Search showed linear growth.

 5. Which searching algorithm is more efficient?
 Why?
 We used Linear Search (O(n)).
 For this assignment it is simple and works on unsorted data.
-However, Binary Search (O(log n)) would be far more efficient for large sorted arrays – at n=1000, it would need only ~10 comparisons instead of up to 1000.
+However, Binary Search (O(log n)) would be far more efficient for large sorted arrays at n=1000, it would need only ~10 comparisons instead of up to 1000.

 6. Why does Binary Search require a sorted array?
 Binary Search works by comparing the target to the middle element and eliminating half of the array.
-This only works if the array is ordered; otherwise, the middle element gives no reliable information about which half may contain the target.
+This only works if the array is ordered, otherwise, the middle element gives no reliable information about which half may contain the target.